BSc (Hons) Agricultural Business Management

 In the first year, you will focus on the fundamentals of business management, marketing and finance.

-- 2258 Intrapreneurship and small business development in urban and rural context
+- 2258 Intrapreneurship and small business development in urban and rural context: Analyse the challenges faced by small & medium-sized businesses in urban and rural contexts

 In the final year, you will have the opportunity to select elective modules and specialise in subjects of particular interest and relevance to your future career aspirations.